maddycochrane/SalamanderGrowth/README.md

 Also in this repository is the modified code from Tenan et al. 2014 and Sacarro et al. 2020 to estimate population growth rates for stream salamanders using a reverse-time Pradel model.

-This code was used to analyze data in "Individual and population growth rates decline with watershed area in a stream salamander."
+This code was used to analyze data in "Individual growth rates and size at metamorphosis increase with watershed area in a stream salamander."